jillsjfrancis/google-assistant-action-TodaysGospel/README.md

 # Today's Gospel

 TodaysGospel is a Google Assistant action that delivers daily Gospel readings to users, providing inspiration, guidance, and strength for the day ahead.
+Inspired by Pope Francis' call to keep a little Gospel in your pocket or purse, TodaysGospel provides a convenient way to read a daily Gospel that is randomly selected and delivered to each user.

 Built with Dialogflow, Node.js, and the Google Cloud Platform, TodaysGospel is reliable, easy to use, and accessible to everyone.

 ## Features

 - Daily Gospel readings
-- Simple and user-friendly interface
+- Interactive Q&A to deepen understanding
 - Voice-activated features
 - Compatible with Google Assistant-enabled devices